Stedi/registry/CONTRIBUTING.md

 #### Postman-based Provider

-If the API you want to add to the Registry exposes [Postman](https://www.openapis.org) specification, you can add it to the registry in two steps:
+If the API you want to add to the Registry exposes [Postman](https://www.postman.com) Collection, you can add it to the registry in two steps:

 1. Import desired collection to the Stedi's ["registry" workspace](https://www.postman.com/stedi-inc/workspace/registry/overview) in Postman.
 2. Use following template to create a provider: